Credit: NPA Photo/ J.Peters

 Getting there: Take the LIRR to the Southampton stop and take a 10-minute cab ride or bike.

-If you have a vision in your mind of an idyllic Atlantic beach, it probably looks something like Long Island’s clean and quiet Main Beach in East Hampton, another favorite of Dr. Beach’s.
+If you have a vision in your mind of an idyllic Atlantic beach, it probably looks something like Long Island’s clean and quiet Main Beach in East Hampton, another favorite of Dr. Beach.
 Though not as steep as Cooper’s Beach, there is a $25 parking fee.
-You can also park at the Long Term Lot next to the YMCA at no cost and hop on The Free Ride, a free electric car service, to the beach.
+You can also park at the Long Term Lot next to the YMCA at no cost and hop on the Free Ride, a free electric car service (from 9 am to 6 pm).
 You’ll get a nice scenic drive through East Hampton as a bonus!
 You’ll find a pavilion with bathrooms (but note that they close at 5 pm, the same time as when the lifeguard is off duty), outdoor showers, a cash-only snack counter where you can order chicken tenders and burgers, and a covered outdoor picnic area to chow down after you’re finished swimming.

 Getting there: Take the LIRR to East Hampton then take a seven-minute cab to the beach.